-- (a) The public agency must protect the confidentiality of personally identifiable information at collection, storage, disclosure, and destruction stages. - (b) One official at each participating agency must assume responsibility for ensuring the confidentiality of any personally identifiable information. - Custodian of Records: Unless otherwise specified in board policy, the principal is custodian of all records for currently enrolled students at the assigned school.
+(a) The public agency must protect the confidentiality of personally identifiable information at collection, storage, disclosure, and destruction stages.

+- (b) One official at each participating agency must assume responsibility for ensuring the confidentiality of any personally identifiable information. - Custodian of Records: Unless otherwise specified in board policy, the principal is custodian of all records for currently enrolled students at the assigned school.
 The superintendent is the custodian of records for students who have withdrawn or graduated.
 The special education director is custodian of all special education records. - (c) All persons collecting or using personally identifiable information must receive training or instruction regarding the State's policies and procedures under §300.123 and 34 CFR Part 99.

 Campus principal will annually train all new and returning campus staff on personally identifiable information.
 As new staff is employed throughout the school year, the training will be provided.
 The special education director is responsible for training all central office special education staff.
-Documentation of the date and persons attending training will be maintained by the campus principal and the special education director. - (d) The public agency must maintain, for public inspection, a current listing of the names and positions of those employees within the agency who may have access to personally identifiable information.
+Documentation of the date and - (d) The public agency must maintain, for public inspection, a current listing of the names and positions of those employees within the agency who may have access to personally identifiable information.